O2 is one of the four major mobile networks in the UK, and giffgaff is a sub-brand of O2. Sharing the same network, each offers different benefits.

 We can’t deny that giffgaff offers a couple useful unique features and an awesome community, but O2’s extras are just much better.
 Priority alone makes a huge difference between the two networks.

 At the end of the day giffgaff is powered and owned by O2 and the parent network makes sure there are a few key differences between itself & giffgaff.
-The major difference is; O2 has 5G coverage, but we don’t even know when giffgaff will launch its 5G.
+The major difference is; all pay monthly O2 plans have 5G coverage, but giffgaff’s 5G is limited to selected deals.

 Also, if you value 4G Calling, Wi-Fi Calling, extras that come with Priority etc. you’ll need to pay more and join O2.
 If a lower cost option is all you need then giffgaff will suit you better.